Alignak-monitoring-contrib/alignak-backend/docs/api.rst

 All items + projection
 ~~~~~~~~~~~~~~~~~~~~~~

-Projection is used to get only some fields of each items.
+Projection is used to get only some fields for each items.
 For example, to get only *service_description* of services::

     http://127.0.0.1:5000/service?projection={"service_description":1}